Understand what academic misconduct means at Sussex and what will happen if there is a concern about your work.

 - being disqualified from the University for at least three years.

-See our academic misconduct regulations [PDF 56KB] for full penalty details.
+See our Academic Misconduct Policy for full penalty details.

 Getting the outcome